WEDNESDAY, MARCH 14TH

 Waste is the Next Gold Rush: Impact Investing & The Circular Economy

-Organized with Hull Family Foundation and Closed Circuit Loop Capital
+Organized with Hull Family Foundation and Closed Loop Partners

 This session will explore the role of investors in growing the circular economy, across industries, sectors, and waste streams.
 What is a circular economy?
 Looking beyond the current "take, make and dispose” extractive industrial model, the circular economy is restorative and regenerative by design.
 Relying on system-wide innovation, it aims to redefine products and services to design waste out, while minimizing negative impacts.
 Underpinned by a transition to renewable energy sources, the circular model builds economic, natural and social capital.
 Case studies include timely & relevant examples from companies & visionaries leading the space in sustainable apparel; compostable packaging + mycelium technology; tire waste, upcycling, & ethical footwear; investing in municipalities' recycling capacity to minimize both material and capital losses.